 Holistic Practitioner Heals Humans and Animals Alike

-Aimee McDonald recently opened her practice, Mystic Hands Massage and Bodywork, off Redwood Road in Castro Valley.
+Aimee McDonald recently opened her practice, Mystic Hands Massage and Bodywork, off Diablo Rd in Danville Ca.

-To Aimee McDonald, humans aren't the only beings that need healing.
+To Aimee McDonald, humans aren't the only beings that require healing.

 "I was raised here and I just wanted to bring healing to the community," she said.
 "I always wanted to get into massage, but life just got in the way."